Here are the Frequently Asked Questions addressed below:

 The transferability of credits you earn at the Western Institute for Social Research (WISR) is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or academic credits you earn in the Western Institute for Social Research (WISR) is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degee that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending WISR to determine if your credits or degree will transfer.

-Generally speaking, WISR students have not sought to do graduate study at another institution after obtaining a BS or MS at WISR.
+Generally speaking, WISR students have not sought to do graduate study at another institution after obtaining a Bachelor’s or Master’s degree at WISR.
 The above noted, very real risks, notwithstanding, the WISR graduates who have applied elsewhere have oftentimes been successful.
 We know of only one alumnus who was turned down by another graduate program.
 After receiving his Bachelor’s at WISR, he applied to a Master’s program at Hayward State.
 He was not admitted, although based on follow-up conversations that one of our Board members had with faculty at Hayward State, it seems likely that his degree from WISR was not a significant factor in his not being admitted.
 We know of one WISR Bachelor’s student who was admitted to a regionally accredited graduate theological seminary.
 We also know that two WISR Bachelor’s alumni were admitted to State-licensed Master’s programs approved as leading toward the MFT (formerly the MFCC) license, that three WISR Master’s graduates were admitted to State-licensed PhD programs approved as leading toward the Clinical Psychology license, and that a fourth was admitted to a regionally accredited PhD program in Clinical Psychology.
 Another WISR Master’s alumnus, with the primary objective of obtaining her Doctorate in Naturopathic Medicine was successful in being admitted to, and them completing, the program at John Bastyr Medical College in Seattle.
 The majority of our alumni keep us informed of their endeavors, and we are not aware of other attempts by WISR graduates to gain admission to other institutions.